-The department’s computing environment includes over 1000 computers, ranging from older systems used for generating network traffic for simulated Internet experiments to state-of-the-art workstations and clusters for graphics- and compute-intensive research.
-Departmental servers provide compute service, disk space, email, source code repositories, web service, database services, backups, and many other services.
-All systems are integrated by means of high-speed networks, described below, and are supported by a highly skilled technical staff who provide a consistent computing environment throughout the department.
-Most students are assigned to a two- or three-person office, though we also have one larger office that can hold ten students.
-Each student is assigned a computer, with computer assignments based on the students’ research or teaching assignments and their seniority within the department.
-Currently the minimum configuration for student computers is a desktop system with dual core 64 bit 2 GHz processor, 4 GB RAM, and 160 GB hard drive, though most students have computers that exceed these specifications, depending on their job and seniority.
+The department’s computing environment includes over 1000 computers, ranging from older systems used for generating network traffic for simulated Internet experiments to state-of-the-art workstations and clusters for graphics and compute-intensive research.
+Departmental servers provide computing services, disk space, email, source code repositories, web services, database services, backups, in addition other services.
+All systems are integrated by means of high-speed networks, described below, and are supported by highly skilled technical staff who provide a consistent computing environment throughout the department.
+Most students are assigned to a two- or three-person office, though we also have larger offices that can hold more students.
+Each student is assigned a computer, with computer assignments based on the students’ research or teaching assignments and their seniority.
+Currently the minimum configuration for student computers is a desktop system with dual core 64 bit 2 GHz processor, 4 GB RAM, and 240 GB hard drive, though many students have computers that exceed these specifications depending on their job and seniority.
 In addition to the departmental servers and office systems, our research laboratories contain a wide variety of specialized equipment and facilities.
 We also have an extensive virtual machine infrastructure spanning two machine rooms.

-Our systems primarily run the Windows 10 operating system, with some still running Windows 7 and a smaller number of systems, including many of the servers, running Ubuntu or Red Hat Linux.
+Our systems primarily run the Windows 10 operating system, with some still running Windows 7, We have a large number of systems, including many of the servers, running Ubuntu or Red Hat Linux, and MacOS.
 We use the AFS file system for central file storage.
-Languages most commonly used include J++, C++, Java, and C. Document preparation is usually accomplished with standard applications on PC systems.
+Languages most commonly used include J++, C++, Java, Python, PHP, and C. Document preparation is usually accomplished with standard applications on PC systems.
 Our extensive software holdings are continually evolving.
 We are a google shop and have unlimited storage in Google Drive and use all core Google applications.
 UNC also offers Office365 cloud services.

 The network infrastructure available to Computer Science is extensive.
-The new Frederick P. Brooks, Jr. Building addition, which opened in 2008, provides enhanced category 6 twisted pair data cables for data and voice and a coaxial cable for broadband video to each office and all common spaces such as labs, classrooms and conference rooms.
-Common spaces are also equipped with fiber optic cabling.
-In Sitterson Hall every office and common space is equipped with enhanced category 6 twisted pair cable.
+In the Frederick P. Brooks, Jr. Building and Sitterson Hall every office and common space is equipped with category 6 or better twisted pair cable.
 All offices in Sitterson also have coaxial and fiber optic cable.
-All data connections in the Brooks Building supports 1 Gigabit per second, and in Sitterson, a mix of Gigabit and 100 Megabit data connections are provided.
+All data connections in the both buildings supports 1 Gigabit per second, and we have a growing number of systems using 10 Gigabit connections.
 Extensive riser connections enable the department to create multiple separate physical networks between any points in the two buildings.
 Wifi networks over 802.11 A and N are available throughout both buildings.